What is plastic bronchitis?

 New treatment options are showing promising results.
 Lymphangiography and lymphatic duct embolization have been shown to resolve casts and coughing and respiratory symptoms.

-Experts from The Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania are collaborating on research to better understand the lymphatic system, develop new lymphatic interventional procedures, and to improve lymphatic imaging modalities.
+Experts are collaborating on research to better understand the lymphatic system, develop new lymphatic interventional procedures, and to improve lymphatic imaging modalities.

-The cause of plastic bronchitis was discovered by lymphatic experts from the Hospital of the University of Pennsylvania and The Children’s Hospital of Philadelphia.
+The cause of plastic bronchitis was discovered by lymphatic experts here.
 These experts also developed selective lymphatic embolization and dynamic contrast MR lymphangiography, a minimally invasive procedure used to treat the condition.
 We are currently the only center in the world to offer this new treatment.